Chia-Network/chia-docs/docs/architecture/timelords.md

 slug: /timelord-architecture
 ---

-Timelords support the network by creating sequential proofs of time (using a [Verifiable Delay Function](/docs/consensus/vdfs 'Section 3.3: VDFs')) and broadcasting them approximately every nine seconds.
+Timelords support the network by creating sequential proofs of time (using a [Verifiable Delay Function](/docs/consensus-vdfs)) and broadcasting them approximately every nine seconds.
 This provides "deterministic randomness", which is used to decide the winning proofs of space.

 Since this computation is sequential, very little energy is consumed, as opposed to proof-of-work systems, where computation is parallelizable.
 For example, if 100 timelords are doing the same computation on a proof of time, they will all create the exact same output.

-> The timelord algorithm is explained in [Section 3.13](/docs/consensus/timelords 'Section 3.13: Timelord Algorithm').
+> The timelord algorithm is explained in the [Timelord Algorithm page](/docs/timelord-algorithm).

 A timelord is required to connect to exactly one full node, typically on the same machine.
 This connection is verified with a certificate.
 This 1:1 architecture has a large security benefit: it keeps the timelord sandboxed in its own private network.
 That way, the full node protocol is the only protocol that requires total security.
 If more than one full node could connect to the same timelord, it would add a potential attack vector to the network.